IBM/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

     ```

 1. Create keycloak client configuration with the route for this application.
-   - First, view the exsiting configuration, and note ENTER_YOUR_APPLICATION_HOST_NAME_HERE:
+   - First, view the exsiting configuration, and note about the lines with ENTER_YOUR_APPLICATION_HOST_NAME_HERE which will be replaced with an actual value in the next step:

      ```
      cat keycloak/client.yaml
      ```

-   - Change ENTER_YOUR_APPLICATION_HOSTNAME_HERE to the actual hostname of your application:
+   - Update `keycloak/client.yaml` to replace ENTER_YOUR_APPLICATION_HOSTNAME_HERE with the actual hostname of your application:

      ```
      sed -i "s/ENTER_YOUR_APPLICATION_HOSTNAME_HERE/$(oc get route cos -n apps --template='{{ .spec.host }}')/" keycloak/client.yaml